pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 </details>
 </details>

-Recall that GFA is also an interchange format for graphs.
-Accordingly, you can construct a graph by ingesting a GFA.
+Let's also revisit the [GFA format](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md), the text-based interchange format for graphs (similar to FASTA for sequences).
+Make a GFA for this graph.

+	# the -f flag indicates converting to GFA
 	vg convert -f small.vg > small.gfa

+Since GFA is an interchange format for graphs, you can construct a graph by ingesting a GFA.

 	# -g indicates that the input is GFA, -p produces a .vg graph
 	vg convert -g -p small.gfa > small.copy.vg